Learn how to use a Miscellaneous Charge to manually add a refundable deposit to a reservation.

 Click on Miscellaneous Charges tab

-Click here for a Step by Step Guide on setting up a Miscellaneous Charge.
+- Follow the detailed steps in the Miscellaneous Charge setup guide.
 The remainder of this article focuses specifically on using the Miscellaneous Charge as a deposit.

 In the clip below, a deposit is being created as Miscellaneous Charge.
 The box indicating that the charge is a deposit is checked so that it will function differently than other charges.